Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 But it's neighborhood of Little Poland was very poor, experiencing massive layoffs and factory shutdowns.

-Young Vincent enjoyed movie theaters, libraries, and museums of his area, to escape the economic gloom.
+Young Vincent enjoyed the movie theaters, libraries, and museums in his area, despite the economic gloom.

 - An extensive railway / streetcar system connected New Britain to Hartford and Boston north, and to New Haven and NYC south..

-- The young teenager traveled to the Beardsley Zoo in New Haven to draw animals and people - practicing his figure drawing skills.
+- Teenaged Vincent traveled to the Beardsley Zoo in New Haven to practice his drawings of animals, children and people.

-- He visited the beaches and lakeside parks of Connecticut for the water and wildlife - and to be with people and pets at the shore.
+- He visited the beaches and lakeside parks of Connecticut for the water and wildlife, and to draw people and pets at the shore.

 - Pigeons were everywhere as he grew up, and had sentimental meaning to him.
 He later includes them in his Eden Frolic paintings.